guilherme-wallace/guilherme-wallace/README.md

 ## I'm Guilherme Wallace!

 - I study Control and Automation Engineering at the Instituto federal do Espírito Santo - IFES
+- I’m currently working on personal projects.
+- I’m looking to collaborate on research and internship.

 ## Languages and Tools: